TADA: Making Node-link Diagrams Accessible to Blind and Low-Vision People: Formative Interviews: Challenges with and Strategies for Diagram Accessibility

-As we have seen in the subsections above, BLV people are able, through existing technologies or through workarounds, to access information in diagrams to accomplish virtually any required task.
-They recognize the value of the aids and strategies because diagrams are important to them, since they enhance existing information [P1, P14], facilitate concept learning [P2-P6, P8, P12] and reflection [P12], are indispensable in certain professions [P1, P2, P7, P11], support recreational and personal activities [P8, P10, P11, P13] and enable collaborations with sighted people [P7, P12, P15].
+\item[L5:] \emph{Effective and Comprehensive Access to Diagrams}: As per the subsections above, BLV people are able, through existing technologies or workarounds, to access information in diagrams to accomplish virtually any required task.

 However, the ability to access information still does not guarantee equity of information access for BLV people because current aids or strategies, although enabling, are costly in ways that can negate the benefits which motivate representing information as diagrams in the first place.
 For example, we know that visuals can reduce cognitive load for sighted individuals by, for example, allowing them to rely on spatial memory references instead of having to remember details~\cite{ballard_hayhoe_pook_rao_1997} and the general advantages of diagrammatic representations are well known (e.g.,~\cite{Larkin_Simon_1987,scaife1996external,BINKS2022102851}).
 Many of these advantages likely disappear if access is mediated in slow or cognitively expensive ways.
 P2 put this eloquently: \textit{``What is accessibility?
 Is accessibility just putting something out there?
 Or is it being able to give the person the same access, so that they are able to generate, have the same opportunity to get an equal level of understanding as another person?''}.
 P14 reflected that \textit{``a person with sight really could like, boom, they could kind of answer the simple question really quite quickly, just like looking visually at the [diagram ...]
 For me, it took more time and effort.''}